 1471GT was completed in October of 1959, and soon thereafter delivered to the official Ferrari importer and agency of Sweden, Tore Bjurstrom.
 Mr. Bjurstrom had big plans for the new Ferrari, and soon after taking delivery transported 1471GT to Germany for display at the 1959 International German Auto Show – IAA in Frankfurt.
 After the show, 1471GT returned to Sweden, where HRH Prince Bertil, the Ferrari’s first owner, took delivery in late 1959.
 The Duke of Holland, Prince Bertil Gustaf Oskar Carl Eugén was 47 years old when he took delivery of his new Pinin Farina Coupe.
 A popular public figure in Scandinavia and throughout Europe, Bertil had a great passion for motorcars, and would own several Ferraris during his lifetime.

 In 1961, 1471GT was sold on to Langdon ‘Bill’ Proctor, an American playboy residing in Switzerland.
 Mr. Proctor was known to rub shoulders with the Swiss elite, and surely felt right at home when arriving at exotic destinations in the silver and white Ferrari.
 1471GT was registered on Swiss canton Vaud license plate VD 106426, and used often as daily transport by Procter.
 In November 1964, the Ferrari returned to Maranello, where it was serviced and maintained at Ferrari’s factory Assistenza Clienti service center.
 This Ferrari is a pinnacle of Pininfarini, more details upon request.

 More info: Listing has ended.
-Search on eBay for similar 1959 Ferrari 250
+Click to search on eBay for similar 1959 Ferrari 250 (Affiliate link)